 Types of nail disorders in children are discussed below.
 Have a look –

-1. Beau’s line
+1. Beau’s Line

-These lines appear as indentations that run through the nails of the kid.
+These lines appear as indentations that run through the nails of the child.
 These lines are usually visible in infants after birth.
 In older children, these lines may appear after suffering from high fever.
 Beau’s line can also be a result of zinc deficiency.